lyteword/chspurgeon-tod/volume-7/psalm-129.md

 **Verses 1-2.**

-1\.The visible Church from the beginning of the world is one body, and, as it were, one man, growing up from infancy to riper age; for so speaketh the church here: *Many a time have they afflicted me from my youth.*
+1\.
+The visible Church from the beginning of the world is one body, and, as it were, one man, growing up from infancy to riper age; for so speaketh the church here: *Many a time have they afflicted me from my youth.*

-2\.The wicked enemies of the church, they also are one body, one adverse army, from the beginning of the world continuing war against the church: *"Many a time have they afflicted me from my youth."*
+2\.
+The wicked enemies of the church, they also are one body, one adverse army, from the beginning of the world continuing war against the church: *"Many a time have they afflicted me from my youth."*

-3\.As the former injuries done to the church are owned by the church, in after ages, as done against the same body, so also the persecution of former enemies is imputed and put upon the score of present persecutors: *"Many a time have they afflicted me from my youth, may Israel now say."*
+3\.
+As the former injuries done to the church are owned by the church, in after ages, as done against the same body, so also the persecution of former enemies is imputed and put upon the score of present persecutors: *"Many a time have they afflicted me from my youth, may Israel now say."*

-4\.New experience of persecution, when they call to mind the exercise of the church in former ages, serves much for encouragement and consolation in troubles: *"Many a time have they afflicted me from my youth, may Israel mow say."*
+4\.
+New experience of persecution, when they call to mind the exercise of the church in former ages, serves much for encouragement and consolation in troubles: *"Many a time have they afflicted me from my youth, may Israel mow say."*

-5\.Albeit this hath been the endeavour of the wicked in all ages to destroy the church, yet God hath still preserved her iron age to age: *Yet they have not prevailed.* — *David Dickson.*
+5\.
+Albeit this hath been the endeavour of the wicked in all ages to destroy the church, yet God hath still preserved her iron age to age: *Yet they have not prevailed.* — *David Dickson.*

 **Verses 1-2.** When the prophet says twice, *"They have afflicted me",* "they have *afflicted me* ", the repetition is not superfluous, it being intended to teach us that the people of God had not merely once or twice to enter the conflict, but that their patience had been tried by continual exercises.— *John Calvin.*